yash30201/cs-notes/OS/notes/memory_management_strategies.md

 ### Comparison between static and dynamic loading

-In static, every think happens in compile time.
-The entire program and subroutines will be linked and compiled without the need of any extrenal module or program.
+In static, everything happens in compile time.
+The entire program and subroutines are linked and compiled without the need of any external module or program.

 In dynamic, references are provided and the loading is done at the time of execution.
 Routines are loaded only when they are required.